WICG/view-transitions/developer-guide.md

 ## Performing a basic page transition

-This API will support cross-document navigations (sometimes called 'MPA') in future, but right now only same-document (or SPA) navigations are supported.
+This API will support cross-document navigations (sometimes called Multi-Page App, or 'MPA') in future, but right now only same-document (or SPA) navigations are supported.

 Here's how to create a basic transition: